ddimaria/wmcp/wmcp-361/README.md

 ### Human Capital

 Human capital is worth 4x more than stock, bonds, and housing in a household.
 It is the total economic value of an individuals set of skills and talents.
-Since you can't trade your human capital asset, it's hard to price it.
+Since you can't trade your human capital for another asset, it's hard to price it.
 It is typically estimated via the net present value of future earnings, which takes wage growth into account.
 Human capital risks vary by individual.

 Human capital is largest early in the lifecycle.
 The relative value in a portfolio changes over time as other investments start to accumulate and grow.
 It's a relatively safe asset that is similar to a risky bond.
 It's similar to a 30/70 portfolio (30% stocks, 70% bonds).